 - It can also change the shape of a waveform, produce a change in the output when an input signal reaches a certain level.

-- It provide constant voltage or current, and perform various other important circuit operations.
+- It provides constant voltage or current and performs various other important circuit operations.

-- Op-amp circuits are very important as we develop a valuable perception about how electronic circuits work in general.
+- Op-amp circuits are very important as we develop a valuable perception of how electronic circuits work in general.